 What Does a Lock Nut Look Like?

-The most common type is the nylon insert lock nut (Nyloc).
-It looks like a standard hex nut with a nylon ring visible at one end.
-This nylon insert is usually white or blue and is easy to spot.
-When tightened, the bolt passes through the nylon, creating friction that locks the nut in place.
+The most typical one is the nylon insert lock nut (Nyloc).
+It resembles a regular hex nut having a nylon ring at one end.
+This is a white or blue nylon insert that is easily identifiable.

 Overall, if a nut has a nylon ring, deformed threads, or serrated base, it’s likely a lock nut.